hyphacoop/organizing/2018-retreat/2018-11-28-retreat-playbook.md

 - Each person will spend 5 minutes to share their thoughts from the solo activities
 - Prompt for break:
-    > What impact do want this co-operative to have on its members, on society, and on larger ecosystems (bioregions) over the next 10 years?
+    > What impact do we want this co-operative to have on its members, on society, and on larger ecosystems (bioregions) over the next 10 years?

 ### Co-drafting vision & mission